Mattlister/FilmDBMain/README.md

 ### Design

 * As you can see in the wireframes and concept section further down, I kept pretty close to my original design.
-I tried various colour schemes for the heading title but I wanted something that worked well with the background images and seemed to fit with any colour of any image.
-Whether this was the image of Ripley, the image of or an image like, the Red and Black gradient colour looked great with both it's colour choice and as a header.
+I tried various colour schemes for the heading title but I wanted something that worked well with the background image, the red and black gradient colour looked great with both the image and the color of the borders with the black sci-fi background.
 The white coloured font stood better in the header comapred to black or grey which lost impact when I made the title bar opaque.

 I looked at other sites that had a similar theme to mine and I felt mine was different enough to stand out and be something completely new and fresh and to look cool to a user.